 The Raw Packet I/O role of the FEA provides a means for XORP processes to send and receive raw packets on particular interfaces.
 This is an essential function since in a XORP router the forwarding plane may reside on a different machine to the routing processes, it may be distributed across several machines, or may have custom network interfaces that require special programming.
-Currently (July 2004), only the sending and receiving of raw IPv4 packets is implemented.
-Support for IPv6 will be available in future and should follow a similar design pattern to the raw IPv4 packet handling.
+Currently (April 2005), the FEA raw packets I/O is not well tested and is not used yet.